lukeg101/lukeg101.github.io/_blog/2016-09-11-Community-Is-King-HackConEU.markdown

 title: Community is King at HackCon EU 2016!
 author: Luke Geeson
 date: 2016-09-11 18:00:00
+description: A blog about my experience at HackCon EU
 ---

 Currently figuring out how to port this blog post from medium.